 What are Nature in the City's Local Nature Walks?

 Come along with us and meet other nature lovers and naturalists discovering the secrets of San Francisco's natural heritage.
 We explore beautiful areas where conservationists have worked tirelessly—and successfully—to protect and restore local nature and the web of life.

 Where are the Local Nature Walks held?

-From Yerba Buena Island to San Bruno Mountain, our walks in 2018 will take us to places where you can find many of the wildlife species represented on the new Nature in the City map.
+From the peaks of Mount Davidson to the shoreline at Heron’s Head Park, our walks will take us to places where you can find many of the wildlife species represented on the new Nature in the City map.

 Why are Local Nature Walks important?